-And we have some of the "smaller fry" who have got caught on Trotsky's hook declaring that now after June 30th the German fascist government is really turning into a government of monopolist capital, thus frightfully confusing the question of the class character of the fascist dictatorship with the question of the MASS BASIS of fascism, with the SOCIAL STRUCTURE of the fascist party.
-It is characteristic, further, that it was Trotsky, and no other, who mocked at the "Marxist ignorance" of the leaders of the Communist International because the well-known resolution of the Presidium of the E.C.C.I. held on April 1st, 1933, pointed, with really Marxist penetration, to the possibility of A CONFLICT BETWEEN THE STORM TROOPERS AND THE GOVERNMENT, AND TO THE POSSIBILITY OF SUCH A CON-FLICT BEING VERY NEAR.
-Of course, the proletariat must at present utilise the conflicts even inside the fascist party itself, and attract all toilers who are in opposition to the fascist government into the united anti-fascist front.
-But it will only be possible to carry this through successfully if the proletariat, first and foremost, organises its own fight-ING UNITY.
-Remmele and Neumann once made a similar mistake, when they distorted the slogan of the people's revolution, by transferring the centre of gravity from the proletariat to the pettybourgeoisie, thereby causing considerable harm to the German Communist Party.
+And we have some of the "smaller fry" who have got caught on Trotsky's hook declaring that now after June 30 the German fascist government is really turning into a government of monopolist capital, thus frightfully confusing the question of the class character of the fascist dictatorship with the question of the mass basis of fascism, with the social structure of the fascist party.
+Is it a far cry from this "analysis" to the statement made by Mr. Trotsky who "hitherto thought" that fascism would be overthrown by the proletarian revolution and who therefore postponed his concern about the proletarian revolution until the end of "Bonapartism"?
+And is it not a continuation and "deepening" of this mistake to state that the Storm Troops "are now becoming a center of attraction for the discontent of the masses of the people in Germany"?
+It is characteristic, further, that it was Trotsky and no other who mocked at the "Marxist ignorance" of the leaders of the Communist International because the wellknown resolution of the Presidium of the E.C.C.I. held on April 1, 1933, pointed, with really Marxist penetration, to the possibility of a conflict between the Storm Troopers and the government, and to the possibility of such a conflict being very near.
+Of course, the proletariat must at present utilize the conflicts even inside the fascist party itself, and attract all toilers who are in opposition to the fascist government into the united anti-fascist front.
+But it will only be possible to carry this through successfully if the proletariat first and foremost organize their own fighting unity.
+Remmele and Neumann once made a similar mistake, when they distorted the slogan of the people's revolution, by transferring the center of gravity from the proletariat to the petty bourgeoisie, thereby causing considerable harm to the German Communist Party.